Disconnect24/Mail-GO/README.md

 You're welcome to `POST /patch` with a `nwc24msg.cfg` under form key `uploaded_config`.

 # What should I do if I'm adding a new dependency?
-There's a `get.sh` script that has all major external dependencies.
+There's a `get.sh` script in the `docker` folder that has all major external dependencies.
 This allows us to cache `go get`.
 If you're adding another dependency, it's recommended you add that to the script.